-It would be best to record in a professional studio and leave more charges for the group, but we already know that it is usually expensive, and the vast majority of groups cannot handle that possibility, so a Home Studio is the only option.
+It would be best to record in a professional studio and leave more charges for the group, but we already know that it is usually expensive, and the vast majority of groups cannot handle that possibility, so good home recording studio equipment is the only option.
 Especially if you are very perfectionist and you like to repeat things until they come out perfect.

 Secret 1: Remove the elements that emit noise.
 Electronic devices often make noise constantly, although our ears cannot appreciate it.
 That buzzer will sneak into the recording through a microphone and make noise on the track (when I talk about noise, I mean acoustic dirt, lack of clarity).
 Take them away as much as you can or turn them off directly.